l-sanchezc/WebTask/README.md

 Web application using ReactJS and a Rest API using Node.js to feed the web with data from a mongodb database.

+# Installation

-# To run the application you need to have installed MongoDB database.
+First of all, to run the application you need to have installed MongoDB database.

-To install MongoDB on your specific platform, refer to the MongoDB QuickStart.
+To install MongoDB on your specific platform, refer to the MongoDB QuickStart (https://docs.mongodb.com/manual/installation/).
 Here are some quick steps to install MongoDB on a Mac:

 1. Open a terminal window and type the following command to download the latest release: curl http://downloads.mongodb.org/osx/mongodb-osx-x86_64-3.2.11.tgz > ~/Downloads/mongo.tgz